Scale-Up Program

 Lisa Cove

-Lisa is a Certified Packaging Professional, Food Safety expert and owner of Co-Motion Packaging Solutions.
-She is passionate about all things food and packaging.
+Lisa is a Certified Packaging Professional, Food Safety expert and owner of Shelf Ready Inc. She is passionate about all things food and packaging.
 Throughout her career

 she has worked with brands like Ferrero, Kinder, Nutella and Tic Tac along with many private label brands.
 Her experience as a Professor of Food Safety and Traceability at Fanshawe College coupled with her packaging expertise has given her a unique perspective to share with foodpreneurs.